CopperEgg/apidocs/revealmetrics/dashboards.md

 * Each widget hash must include 'type', 'style', 'match', 'match_param' and a 'metric' value array.

 ####Optional parameters:
-* order array, for laying out the widgets if not included, CopperEgg will order them automatically.
+* order array, for laying out the widgets
+if not included, CopperEgg will order them automatically.

 * label
 if not included, a default label will be created.
 Be descriptive!!!

 ####Create Example; Create a new dashboard with a single widget.
 The dashboard will be named "My First Dash".
 We'll also use a metric group named "ce_probe_summary_v1" which is a 'built-in' metric group.
 (You may have noticed this metric group in the Index example).

-CURL Command:
+####CURL Command, and variations:
 {% highlight sh %}
-curl -u APIKEY:U -H "Content-type: application/json" -XPOST https://api.copperegg.com/v2/revealmetrics/dashboards.json -d '{"name":"My New Dash","data":{"widgets":{"0":{"type":"metric","style":"value","match":"tag","metric":["ce_probe_summary_v1","6","health"],"match_param":"cloud"}},"order":["0"]}}'
+curl -u <APIKEY>:U -H "Content-type: application/json" -XPOST https://api.copperegg.com/v2/revealmetrics/dashboards.json -d '{"name":"My New Dash","data":{"widgets":{"0":{"type":"metric","style":"value","match":"tag","metric":["ce_probe_summary_v1","6","health"],"match_param":"cloud"}},"order":["0"]}}'
 {% endhighlight %}

-CURL Response:
+####CURL Response:
-Response is a JSON-formatted Dashboard hash.
+Response is a JSON-encoded Dashboard Hash.

 {% highlight sh %}
 {